Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 Options are about movement.
 If the underlying moves around a lot, the option should be worth more.
 If the model does not account for that properly, it will misprice the whole chain as what happened in round 3.

+Adding variance made the model much more realistic.
+The model started reacting real movement and not just noise.

 We were still **delta hedging** the options with Velvet Fruit Extract.

-Adding variance made the model much more realistic.
-It stopped treating the market like a perfect textbook example and started reacting to how Velvet Fruit Extract actually moved.

 This made a huge difference.
 Round 3 made about **1,000 XIRECs**, and the options side was negative.
 Round 4 made about **10,000 XIRECs** because the model understood the options better.